cbedu/CppND-Capstone-Snake-Game/README.md

     * modify the grid height and width of the renderer based off the dimensions detected from the loaded map
   * Game is given the vector via an rvalue through std::move

+## Other silly things I liked

+* Added support for long form names E.g. Bobby Bob McBob

+* Leaderboard shows where your name appears

+* If using a map it will force the grid size, but scale and resolution can be defined by the user in command args.

+* Scale will be calced if grid and resolution provided by user command args.

 ## Further Ideas

 Multiplayer - multiple users all running their own snake on a single keyboard.
 (Currently at the back due to the size of the work).